New Patients 215.234.3772

 Can an ingrown toenail heal itself?

 Typically, an ingrown toenail will grow out on its own if the issue is not severe.
-If it’s causing severe pain and keeps coming back, it will not go away on its own without medical assistance.
+If it causes severe pain and keeps coming back, it will not go away on its own without medical assistance.
 In the meantime, you can treat a toenail at home where it can be soaked in warm saltwater.
 However, if pain persists and worsens, our podiatrists can provide treatment in our Newtown, PA office.

 What happens if you leave an ingrown toenail alone?